History of weapons: Ancient Greek weapons

 Ancient Greece was surrounded by hostile neighbours such as Persia, and later Rome.
 The Greeks had adopted a different pattern of warfare and even fashioned their weapons differently.
 They had adopted a very strategic style of fighting, researching the strengths and weaknesses of their enemies, and developed their weapons accordingly.
 After incessant threats of a Persian invasion, the Greeks came together and formed the Delian league; the Spartans were ready for a ground assault while the Athenians relied on their strong navy.
 Sensing the military might of the Athenians, the city-states and settlers of Asia Minor requested them to lead the league.
 The Athenians had a formidable navy; they produced an overwhelming number of warships and soldiers and in return demanded tribute from the league members.
 The Athenians had built dozens of warships known as triremes to defend Greece.
 The crew consisted of 200 men which included the captain, ten dignitaries who may have been commanders, several archers, a few soldiers, and 170 oarsmen.

 When the Persians met the Greek army they outnumbered it three to one, the Persian army consisting of infantry and excellent cavalry.
 Their tactics were primarily defensive since their main weapon was the bow; they were also supplied with the akinakes, a dagger-like sword.
 The Greeks used long spears, shields, helmets and breastplates.
 The Greeks had no cavalry at this time.
 As soon as the Persian army came to the battleground, the Greeks already started to charge into the enemy lines to avoid the shower of arrows.
 The Greek shields were so strong that they broke the spears of the Persians, much to their surprise.
 The long Greek spears, with sharp iron spearhead on a wooden shaft and a bronze butt-spike, helped them break enemy ranks and rout the Persian army.
 If their spear was broken they used their swords for close combat.
 Ancient Greeks brought many changes in the technology of warfare.

 The victories in the Greco-Persian war at Salamis and Plataea largely ended the Persian threat to the Greek mainland.
-With the outbreak of the Peloponnesian war, inter-Greek warfare became more significant.
-The year 424 saw Brasidas' expeditions across the whole of Greece, proving wrong the idea suggested by the Old Oligarch that land forces could not sustain lengthy campaigns against sea powers.
+With the outbreak of the Peloponnesian War, inter-Greek warfare became more significant.
+The year 424 saw Brasidas's expeditions across the whole of Greece, proving wrong the idea suggested by the Old Oligarch that land forces could not sustain lengthy campaigns against sea powers.